fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 }]
 ```

-The following special database functions are available in `txSpec`, and give the user information about the group of flakes being edits.
-The functions below, as well as all general purpose database functions, are also listed in [Database Functions](#database-functions).
+The following special ledger functions are available in `txSpec`, and give the user information about the group of flakes being edits.
+The functions below, as well as all general purpose ledger functions, are also listed in [Ledger Functions](#ledger-functions).

 Function| Description
 ---|---